forcedotcom/acu-pack/README.md

 Generate a security report based on configured permissions.

 ```
+Generate a security report based on configured permissions.
+The accuracy of this report is dependant on the configuration in the local project.
+It is suggested that a permissions package be created using the acumen:package:permissions
+command and that package is retrieved from the org prior to executing this command.

 USAGE
   $ sfdx acumen:source:permissions [-p <string>] [-r <string>] [-f <string>] [--json] [--loglevel
   trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]